V-Sekai/manuals/decisions/2022/20220531-elixir-uro-dev.md

 ./cockroach.exe start-single-node  --insecure --store=node1 --listen-addr=localhost:26257 --http-addr=localhost:8080
 ```

-You can add --background to run in the background.
+You can add `--background` to run in the background.

 Next, compile uro.
 You will need Elixir installed.

 I recommend getting the latest, but for these steps, I am using Elixir v1.13.3.

 Download Uro from https://github.com/V-Sekai/uro

 We are using the dev environment.
-It is the default, but you can also set MIX_ENV=dev.
+It is the default, but you can also set `MIX_ENV=dev`.

 To compile HTML/CSS webpack: